Resolution Number: | 1985-D109 |

 Resolved, the House of Bishops concurring, That the Episcopal Church:

-by toxic waste disposal sitestoprovide a ministrysupport ministries of medical and social care, andofcommunity advocacy, for those afflicted by physical and family complications and community disruption caused by the contamination of the air, soil and water due totoxic chemical substancessuch pollutants; - Recognize that industry, government and investors, along with consumers and taxpayers, have a moral responsibility and a self-interest to share inherent expenses of the solutions;
+2. Call on parishes and dioceses in areas affected by toxic waste disposal sites to provide a ministry support ministries of medical and social care, and of community advocacy, for those afflicted by physical and family complications and community disruption caused by the contamination of the air, soil and water due to toxic chemical substances such pollutants;

-- Request the Executive for National Mission in Church and Society to prepare a report for the Executive Council
+4. Request the Executive for National Mission in Church and Society to prepare a report for the Executive Council

-b)recommending appropriate public policy positions to be acted onstudying the relationship between environmental concerns and our just stewardship as the covenant people of God;
+b) recommending appropriate public policy positions to be acted on studying the relationship between environmental concerns and our just stewardship as the covenant people of God;

-c) recommending programs and activities of advocacy and service that could be undertaken by parishes and dioceses to respond to the crisis; - Request the Executive Council to report through church media and to the 69th General Convention their response to this resolution.
+5. Request the Executive Council to report through church media and to the 69th General Convention their response to this resolution.

 Deputy Wittlinger of Michigan suggested an amendment.